Facilitator-Cards/facilitator-cards/content/cardcarrier.md

 Card Sharks sessions are always free for Card Carriers, sign up for the next session [here](https://lu.ma/cardsharks)!

-**We also host additional trainings every month along with some longer retreats and intensive every few months!
-All our events are great opportuntiies to connect with other wonderful facilitators from around the world and ways to continue to expand your facilitation toolbox,** To see what we've got coming up [**click here**](https://lu.ma/facilitatorcards)!
+**We also host additional trainings every month along with some longer retreats and intensive throughout the year!
+All our events are great opportunities to connect with other wonderful facilitators from around the world and ways to continue to expand your facilitation toolbox,** To see what we've got coming up [**click here**](https://lu.ma/facilitatorcards)!

 ## How to Find the Card You Need

 When you open the box of Facilitator Cards it can be easy to get overwhelmed with options, BUT if you follow the process in this video, we'll walk you through how to narrow the deck down to just a few of the right options for whatever you're working on.

 {{<  youtube qBoi08QeUjg >}}